 The Animal Care Services unit provides resources and guidance to researchers and instructors who wish to use live animals in science and education; coordinates the Animal Care Committee; ensures compliance with regulatory requirements; and offers training opportunities for all personnel involved in the use of animals in science.

-The Catalyst Centre identifies and protects intellectual property for commercialization.
+The Research Innovation Office identifies and protects intellectual property for commercialization.
 This unit develops business opportunities through research contracts, patenting and licensing, and transfers research results from the University of Guelph to industry.

 The Central Animal Facility provides a centre for the care and maintenance, by skilled and experienced personnel, of quality animals in a controlled environment as a service to departments across the University.